 Explore the city on foot

 A night walk is something very special for St.Petersburg.
 Best time for it is during White Nights, between the end of May and the beginning of July when nights are as short as 2 hours and even then it doesn’t get completely dark.
 That is the craziest time in St.Petersburg when the city doesn’t sleep.
-At 2am you’ll see thousands of people; tourists, locals, adults and children along the embankment watching bridge opening, drinking coffee from mobile coffee shops.
+At 2 am you’ll see thousands of people; tourists, locals, adults, and children along the embankment watching bridge opening, drinking coffee from mobile coffee shops.

 Following the walking route you’ll see; Nevsky avenue – Kazansky cathedral – Singer house – Stroganov palace – the State Capella – the State Hermitage – Palace Square – Admiralty building – St.Isaac cathedral – Bronze Horseman – Palace bridge – Kunstkamera – Stock Exchange building – Peter and Paul fortress and cathedral – Trinity bridge – the Marble Palace – Summer Garden – Mikhailovsky castle – Mikhailovsky Garden – Church of the Savior on Spilled Blood – Russian museum.

 Wander around the Peter and Paul Fortress

-The highlight of the fortress is Peter and Paul cathedral, a stunning Baroque building with golden spier, 123m height, crowned with a cross and an angel.
+The highlight of the fortress is Peter and Paul Cathedral, a stunning Baroque building with a golden spire, 123m height, crowned with a cross and an angel.
 The angel of the cathedral is the main symbol of St.Petersburg.
-In summer at 3pm on Sundays you can listen to carillon concerts sitting at the Cathedral square and enjoying the beauty of the place.
+In summer at 3 pm on Sundays, you can listen to carillon concerts sitting at the Cathedral square and enjoying the beauty of the place.

-To understand better the city history and the role the role of the Peter and Paul fortress in it you can join a 2-hour fortress tour with an excellent guide that is both entertaining and informative.
+To understand better the city history and the role of the Peter and Paul fortress in it you can join a 2-hour fortress tour with an excellent guide that is both entertaining and informative.

 Go underground to one of the deepest metros in the world

-You can join a 2-hour guided metro tour and get to know some facts and legends about St.Petersburg metro system.
+You can join a 2-hour guided metro tour and get to know some facts and legends about the St.Petersburg metro system.

 Watch Russian ballet or opera

 If you’re not a big ballet fan you can choose an opera or a concert.
-There are several theater in Saint Petersburg two main to watch a ballet and an opera are the Mariinsky Theater and the Mikhailovsky Theater.
+There are several theaters in Saint Petersburg two main to watch a ballet and an opera are the Mariinsky Theater and the Mikhailovsky Theater.
 For more information and tips on St.Petersburg theaters read the Theater section below.
 Tickets for ballet performances from RUB2000/US$33.

 Enjoy the tranquility of the city gardens

-The main garden in the center is the Summer Garden, recently restored according to the original projects of XVIII century.
-A regular garden with copies of Greek sculptures, fountains and flower beds.
-Entrance is free.
-Another garden quite a bit smaller is the Mikhailovsky Garden, located next to Church of the Savior on Spilled Blood.
+The main garden in the center is the Summer Garden, recently restored according to the original projects of the XVIII century.
+A regular garden with copies of Greek sculptures, fountains, and flower beds.
+The entrance is free.
+Another garden quite a bit smaller is the Mikhailovsky Garden, located next to the Church of the Savior on Spilled Blood.
 A beautiful garden with many flowers and a small pond.
 The entrance is free.

 Spot the main city symbols

-Like any other city St.Petersburg has several symbols the main four might be found in the very center of the city, not far from each other.
+Like any other city, St.Petersburg has several symbols the main four might be found in the very center of the city, not far from each other.
 Here they are; the Rostral columns at the Split of Vasilyevsky Island, the Angel on the top of the Alexander Column in Palace Square, the Golden Ship on the spire of the Admiralty building and The Bronze Horseman monument in Senate Square.